 The Board routinely conducts both formal and informal assessments of its committees, members and the Board as a whole.
 Overall performance is measured by issues such as revenue, profitability, staff turnover, costs, administrative efficiency and other applicable initiatives being undertaken in the year, which should provide future Unitholder benefit.
 To the extent applicable, the Board seeks to ensure that base salaries are competitive relative to the industry and that bonuses, if any, reflect individual performance in the context of the overall performance of the Trust.
 Participation in the Unit Option Plan and the Stock Appreciation Rights Plan, as applicable, reflects the level of responsibility and level of contribution of participants within the Trust.
 The HR Committee members are Messrs.
-Catford, Eadie (retiring), Kress (retiring), Stephens and Walker (Chairman).
+Catford (retiring), Murphy, Stephens and Walker (Chairman).
 All Committee members are independent trustees.

 Each of the HR Committee members has direct experience relevant to their responsibilities in overseeing the executive compensation program.
 With collective professional experience in areas including accounting, business, human resources, compensation, finance, strategy and risk management, the Committee members have the requisite knowledge and expertise to make informed decisions on compensation matters.
 More specifically, Mr. Walker, Chairman of the Committee has many years business experience gained in senior management roles, including with the Trust, including human resources, risk management, governance, reporting and accounting.
-Mr. Catford has gained experience in pension finance, business, governance and risk matters by serving as Vice President of Real Estate, Healthcare of Ontario Pension Plan in addition to previous private sector leadership roles.
-Mr. Eadie (retiring) has more than 30 years of senior management experience in the real estate investment, retail and manufacturing areas, including oversight of financial reporting.
-Mr. Kress (retiring) with 30 years of management experience with the Brookfield group of companies - many in senior roles, has experience and knowledge with internal risk management and reporting, governance, management and accounting.
+Mr. Catford (retiring) has gained experience in pension finance, business, governance and risk matters by serving as Vice President of Real Estate, Healthcare of Ontario Pension Plan in addition to previous private sector leadership roles.
+Mr. Murphy has gained experience in law, risk management, strategy, human resources, pension and compensation matters by serving in executive leadership positions such as Chief of Staff to the former Prime Minister of Canada and as Chief of Staff to Canada's former Minister of Finance.
+He is also a lawyer and has been a Member of Provincial Parliament and Senior Advisor to both the Attorney General of Ontario and the Ontario Minister of Education.
 Mr. Stephens has many years of business and management experience gained in senior roles in the real estate industry, including human resources, and compensation.